ameyb88/hrp-rag/backend/data/docs/amey-profile.md

 ### Technology Solutions Consultant / Software Engineer — Hewlett‑Packard (HP)

 _Oct 2012 – Apr 2014_

+Amey worked at HP (Hewlett-Packard) as a Technology Solutions Consultant and Software Engineer.

+**Key Achievements:**

 - Designed and developed a **responsive web app for database management** using **HTML5, CSS3, JavaScript, and Bootstrap**.
 - Led the **UI design of a reporting framework** that materially improved employee productivity via streamlined data visualization.